 Lectures play an essential role in the initial acquisition of knowledge about historical events and contexts, particularly in survey courses, and thereby are significant in the development of understanding by undergraduate students.
 Not only do lectures allow for the identification and highlighting of key topics within the discipline they also permit students to hear how interpretations of key topics are produced by academics.
-Throughout the undergraduate programme lectures serve as a useful method of transmission, and in Honours years they also provide the students with first hand knowledge of research currently being produced by members of the discipline.
+Throughout the undergraduate programme lectures serve as a useful method of transmission, and in Honours years they also provide the students with first-hand knowledge of research currently being produced by members of the discipline.
 Lectures are supplemented by guided reading and seminars which focus on encouraging a deeper understanding of historical forces by raising questions of specialised issues.

 The requirement on students to produce essay answers to specific questions is designed to encourage a differentiation between narrative and analysis.
 This is supported by written feedback which aims to indicate to students the difference between argument and description as well as identifying subject specific problems.
 Preparation for pre-set seminars furthers this and through emphasis on the reading of both primary and secondary sources and discussion with their peers in response to particular issues students are encouraged to come to independent judgements.
-Where there is a perceived weakness on the part of the student which is not addressed by such feedback then the discipline will encourage the student to use the Effective Learning Adviser Service
+Where there is a perceived weakness on the part of the student which is not addressed by such feedback then the subject area will encourage the student to use the Effective Learning Adviser Service.

 Throughout the period of the degree there is an expectation of progression with an emphasis upon more indepth reading and tighter discussion of increasingly sophisticated historiographical and historical issues.
-The indepth work required for the Special Subject, if taken, in the final Honours year makes the Special Subject an important vehicle for teaching and learning in this context as is the dissertation (if taken: also completed in the final year).
+The indepth work required for the Special Subject in the final Honours year makes the Special Subject an important vehicle for teaching and learning in this context as is the dissertation (also completed in the final year).
 Written feedback on essays and seminars and one-to-one tutorials on essays permit these skills to be taught at an appropriate level.

 The preparation of written work for essays and seminar papers and preparation for seminar discussion with clear deadlines and delivery dates is important at all levels (but increasingly so after Level 1 where seminar performance is measured broadly and presentations are not required) for skills of presentation and self-discipline and initiative.
 At Honours level the variety of seminar formats (which may include buzz groups or role play as well as plenary sessions) further enhances presentational skills plus the ability to listen critically to the work of others.
 The widening range of periods and topics available for study after Level 1 encourages students to recognise and develop their own interests and concerns; this gives them a personal stake in their work and provides a context for the development of individual initiative.
-This is particularly so at Honours level and it is at that stage in the Programme that the dissertation (which is submitted towards the end of the senior Honours year) becomes particularly important as a way of fostering the capacity to formulate agenda for enquiry and research skills of library searching, data collecting etc.
+This is particularly so at Honours level and it is at that stage in the Programme that the dissertation (which is submitted towards the end of the senior Honours year) becomes particularly important as a way of fostering the capacity to formulate agenda for enquiry and research skills of library searching, data collecting etc. Within the History programme Level 2 courses contain an element of web-based resources and at Honours level there is a module on Historical Computing and individual Honours modules may contain such elements as web-based resources.